The hard thing about hard things, and accounting for management debt

 In a poor organization, on the other hand, people spend much of their time fighting organizational boundaries, infighting, and broken processes.
 They are not even clear on what their jobs are, so there is no way to know if they are getting the job done or not.

-He goes into very practical matter like how to hire execs and other staff. how to manage the sales.process.
-How to execute performance evaluation.
+He discusses very practical matters, such as how to hire executives and other staff, manage the sales process, and execute performance evaluations.

 Often companies defer putting performance management and compensation processes in place.
 This doesn’t mean that they don’t evaluate employees or give pay raises; it just means they do so in an ad hoc manner that’s highly vulnerable to political machinations.

-I would add cynically that in sick organisations there is no grantee whatsoever this will be different when a formal process is in place.
-In my experience this can still be turned into bureaucratic BS, fulfilling only the goal to tick boxes.
+I would add cynically that in sick organisations, there is no guarantee whatsoever that this will be different when a formal process is in place.
+In my experience, this can still be turned into bureaucratic BS, fulfilling only the goal of ticking boxes.

 Therefore, you must have a formal, visible, defensible promotion process that governs every employee promotion

-Promoting people above there competency is not only a danger to watch out for – the famous Peter principle.
-But also if f you unjustly promote someone to a title that is crappy person he will become the reference – the Law of Crappy People.
+Promoting people above their competency is not only a danger to watch out for – the famous Peter principle.
+But also, if f you unjustly promote someone to a title that is crappy person, he will become the reference – the Law of Crappy People.

 … the Peter Principle holds that in a hierarchy, members are promoted so long as they work competently.
 Sooner or later they are promoted to a position at which they are no longer competent